 - When Mrs took me back to the hospital for a check-up, I saw a woman who gave me a series of tests much the same as I had done at the psychiatric clinic in Glasgow when on probation.
 I had to put wooden blocks of various shapes into the right holes.
 Then, she showed me what looked like big ink blots and asked what I thought they were.
 I was also given a written test with numbers and asked about my family but mostly about When I returned to school, Mr. Elder called me to his office and asked me how I was getting on?
 I told him I was concerned about father and he said would look into it, telling me I had to put what happened behind me and make a fresh start. - 83.
 This was another incident that happened shortly after I had the sling removed.
 We had rota in 43 for washing up and one night after tea, I was carrying a tray of dishes into the shed when a sharp pain in my injured shoulder made me drop it.
-When he heard the crash, Mr. Came rushing in and started yelling at me.
-For the first and only time Mrs Came to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same to my defence and said, 'Leave him alone, The same transfer to the same transfer transfer to the same transfer transfer to the same transfer tra
+When he heard the crash, Mr. OBA came rushing in and started yelling at me.
+For the first and only time Mrs OBB came to my defence and said, 'Leave him alone, OBA, it was an accident.'